Last updated on 2019-10-13

 What is no secret, is that Tinder uses an algorithm to decide who will see your profile, and whose profile is shown to you.
-It does this by assigning you a so called elo score, as covered in the founding article on this site.
-What this means is that Tinder has created a set of rules by which your attractiveness is rated, which refers not only to your looks.
-They are rules of behavior too.
+It used to do this by assigning you a so called elo score, as covered in the founding article on this site.
+Nowadays, there is a new matching algorithm to decide who gets to see your profile, but the behavioral part of the score still remains.
+What this means is that Tinder has created a set of rules by which your behavior is rated.
 And if you don’t follow them?
-You risk lowering your score and thereby your visibility, which means you’ll get less matches than you could.
+You risk lowering your score and thereby your visibility, which means you’ll get fewer matches than you could.
 If you make a common mistake and break a major rule (see below), you could be left shadowbanned: Your profile will be hidden without notification.
 You’ll still be able to swipe but nobody will see you, leaving you without matches.

 Unfortunately, they decided not to tell anyone the rules to their game, leaving us players blindly stumbling around, sometimes getting punished, sometimes rewarded for our actions.
 Fortunately, through years of educated guesses, tests, trial and error, as well as a bit of logic, we know these rules with 99.9% certainty and can offer you an –

 Don’t spam-swipe right

 This is a major one and as mentioned above, will get you shadowbanned if you overdo it.
 The funny thing is you might come across a lot of comment and sites advising you to employ this strategy, and you might even have thought of it yourself.
 Of course it’s more efficient to just swipe right on everybody and sort through any matches later, but as explained in “The Vicious Circle of Tinder“, this behavior is highly destructive to the Tinder ecosystem, and so it is harshly punished.

 What to do instead: